Harsha1115/ML-disaster-tweets/README.md

 * checkpoints/ folder exists locally for model weight saving, but it’s excluded from GitHub via .gitignore to avoid large file uploads.

-* The Colab notebook may not preview on GitHub due to metadata format, but it can be downloaded and opened normally in Google Colab.
+* The Colab notebook Update 1 and Update 2 may not preview on GitHub due to metadata format, but it can be downloaded and opened normally in Google Colab.

 ---